cedardevs/onestop/docs/developer/local-dev-environment.md

 #### One-off Variant

-If you would rather not have gradle and skaffold watching for every change, you can skip the `-t` option and use `skaffold run` to deploy the system compiled outputs in the cluster once.
+If you would rather not have gradle and skaffold watching for every change, you can skip the `-t` option.
+* Use `skaffold dev` to build and deploy your app every time your code changes,
+* Use `skaffold run` to build and deploy your app once, similar to a CI/CD pipeline

 ### Accessing Kubernetes Services